Donate to WaterAid

 Keeping stakeholders informed about investment in their area.

-Helping WaterAid provide safe, clean water to everyone, everywhere by 2030.
+Helping WaterAid provide clean water, decent toilets and good hydiene knowledge to everyone, everywhere by 2030.

-At Yorkshire Water we understand how essential safe water and sanitation are to human health.
-'Safe water' is a key strand of our vision and whilst we are committed to provided these essential services for a growing population, we are also committed to supporting WaterAid and the work they do to help the poorest communities across the world.
+At Yorkshire Water we understand how essential clean water and decent toilets are to human health.
+'Safe water' is a key strand of our vision and whilst we are committed to provided these essential services for a growing population, we are also committed to supporting WaterAid and the work they do to help those who need it most around the world.

 Text SAFEWATER to 70300 to donate £3*